 These types of YouTube ads work best if sequenced in Google Ads.
 You can commence your campaign by showing audiences the leading commercial, branching out afterward.
 They will then be able to see the other videos after watching the main ad a couple of times.

-In these ads, you can keep the same strategy and characters but change up the content of the rest of the ads to execute your campaign successfully.
+In these ads, you can keep the same strategy and characters but change up the video content of the rest of the google ads to execute your campaign successfully.

 Planning out different settings within your shoot is based on the script and your location.
 If you want to make the most out of your time on set, you will need a versatile site that can work according to what is required for the script.